harplife/zettelkasten/chemistry/alchemy/The_Alchemic_Script.md

 > - Use notations that look aesthetically fitting
 > - Write vertically if possible
 >
 > I do feel somewhat limited by this script, in a sense that giving it anymore visual functionality is an overkill.
-I need to pick up
+I need to pick up a conscript specifically for English, so that I can write it in convenince.

 #todo consider learning  (by Jakub Marian).